cziqin/Automated_Stepsizes/README.md

    ![Mushroom](./figures/mushrooms_execution.gif)
    - `--test_num`: specifies the optimization algorithm to be trained: `0`:Algorithm 1; `1`: Algorithm 2; `2`: DGM-BB-C [1]; `3`: DGD [2].
    - `--iterations`: sets the number of training iterations.
-2. To execute Algorithm 2 with a desired number of inner-consensus-loop iterations $K$ (e.g., $K=10$), you can run the following command:
+2. To execute Algorithm 2 with a desired number of inner-consensus-loop iterations K (e.g., K=10), you can run the following command:
    ```shell
    python main.py --test_num 1 --iterations 1000 --k_loop 10
    ```
-3. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations $Q$ (e.g., $Q=10$), you can run the following command:
+3. To execute Algorithm 3 with a desired number of asynchronous-parallel-update iterations Q (e.g., Q=10), you can run the following command:
    ```shell
    python main.py --test_num 0 --iterations 1000 --const_q 10
    ```